-The Commoners’ ancient rights date back to the 14th Century, and are administered by the Hocktide Court made up of trustees, appointed by the jury from eligible Commoners.
+The Commoners’ ancient rights date back to the 14th Century, and are administered by the Hocktide Court made up of a jury of Commoners.
+The jury is selected at random from eligible Commoners using the Bellman’s hat the week before.
 The Hocktide Court sits in the spring of each year, on the second Tuesday after Easter.

 The officers of the Hocktide Court include the Constable, Portrieve, Bailiff, 4 Tutti Men, 10 Water Bailiffs, 10 Overseers of the Common, 3 Keepers of the Keys to the Common Coffer, 2 Ale Tasters, a Bellman, Blacksmith and an Orangeman.
 See below for who does what.